jxxcarlson/blockParser/README.md

-Below we describe a family of block-structured markup languages and a system for parsing their source text to a tree of blocks  The system source text to a tree of blocks  The system is modular, with the block part of the markup language defined in the module `Block` and the parser defined in module `BlockParser`.
+Below we describe a family of block-structured markup languages and a system for parsing their source text to a tree of blocks.
+The system parses source text to a tree of blocks.
+Its structure is modular, with the block part of the markup language defined in the module `Block` and the parser defined in module `BlockParser`.
 Thus, to parse a different